Buy Inner Peace Instead Of Passive Income

 (VIII) A High Earning W-2 Job Is A Cheat Code To Wealth And Freedom

-I actually disagree.
-If you can land a high-paying, flexible W-2 job, live below your means, and invest the rest, your financial margin grows.
+When you land a high-paying, flexible W-2 job, live below your means, and invest the rest, your financial margin grows.

 Non-Mortgage Debt Paid Off: Breath a sigh of relief.